 Rams Head on Stage (33 West Street Annapolis)—Annapolis’s most well-known music venue—leads the way in drawing a range of phenomenal live music acts from around the region, and even the nation.
 Genres range from soul, rock, and blues, to jazz, country, reggae, psychedelic funk, and everything in between.
 Rams Head has received accolades for its unique, intimate setting and its reputation for bringing exciting musicians to town year after year.

 Warm weather and a beautiful backdrop create the perfect setting for outdoor music concerts.
 And in the summertime, you’ll find several outdoor concert series all around Annapolis.
 A Tuesday night concert series in July at Historic Annapolis’ City Dock brings the Naval Academy Band and its big band sounds to the community at large.
 The Annapolis Maritime Museum brings music to the public on the shores of Back Creek with its Tides ‘n Tunes series, Thursday evenings.
 Friday nights in the summer, the Annapolis Towne Centre at Parole hosts local talent.
 Whole families bring lawn chairs and blankets for this local event.
 Rounding out the week, Annapolis’ picturesque Quiet Waters Park holds outdoor concerts in July and August on Saturday evenings.

 Featured Partnersview full directory

-The Annapolis Maritime Museum is a small museum, at the mouth of Back Creek, overlooking the Chesapeake Bay and housed in what was historica...
+The Annapolis Maritime Museum & Park is a waterfront museum at the mouth of Back Creek overlooking the Chesapeake Bay.
+The Museum is housed...